 A new research project dealing with compact courtyard houses will start at HFT Stuttgart on March 1st, 2017, and runs for 2 years.
 It is funded by the Deutsche Forschungsgemeinschaft (DFG).

-Das Forschungsprojekt beschäftigt sich in einer Neuinterpretation mit dem Gebäudetypus des Hofhauses für nachhaltige Urbanität hoher Dichte.
+Abstract (in German): Das Forschungsprojekt beschäftigt sich in einer Neuinterpretation mit dem Gebäudetypus des Hofhauses für nachhaltige Urbanität hoher Dichte.
 Das Hofhaus verfügt zwar über eine jahrtausendealte Tradition und eine große Bandbreite an verschiedenen Ausprägungen, wurde aber im Rahmen der Nachhaltigkeitsdebatte der letzten zwei Jahrzehnte im Vergleich zu anderen vorherrschenden Gebäudetypen nicht adäquat weiterentwickelt.
 Um dies im Hinblick auf eine hohe Dichte und Ressourceneffizienz (bezüglich Material und Energie) in einem überschaubaren Zeitraum nachzuholen, bedarf es grundlegender und systematischer Forschungsarbeit.
 Bereits vorhandene einzelne Untersuchungen zu traditionellen und modernen Hofhäusern geben Ausblick auf ein großes Potenzial und eignen sich zum Anknüpfen.
 Zielsetzung und weiterführender Beitrag des Forschungsprojekts ist dabei ein neuartiger Typus, der hier als ‘kompaktes‘ Hofhaus bezeichnet wird.
 Auf dem Weg zu einer nachhaltigen Urbanität der Zukunft genügt es nicht mehr, verbreitete Lösungen technisch zu optimieren, sondern es bedarf mehr und mehr der systematischen und interdisziplinären Entwicklung neuer und sehr leistungsfähiger Gebäudetypen in Kombination mit explizit dafür entwickelten urbanen Strukturen.

 Handbook of Theory and Practice of Sustainable Development in Higher Education